-The Reference Services Department develops and maintains a reference collection that primarily supports the teaching, research, and service needs of those working in all academic disciplines at the University, including the needs of undergraduates, graduate students, teaching faculty, researchers, and staff.
+The Reference & Information Literacy Department develops and maintains a reference collection that primarily supports the teaching, research, and service needs of those working in all academic disciplines at the University, including the needs of undergraduates, graduate students, teaching faculty, researchers, and staff.
 The collection also provides support to the information needs of the general public.
-Fogler Library is designated the Science, Technology and Business Library for the State of Maine.
+Fogler Library is the designated State Research Library for Business, Science, and Technology.

-The Reference Services collection provides access to materials that meet the needs of its users (as defined above), including both print and electronic formats.
+The Reference & Information Literacy collection provides access to materials that meet the needs of its users (as defined above), including both print and electronic formats.
 Access is provided to the materials as broadly as possible.
 Print materials are primarily designated as library use only, to ensure they are here when needed.
 Whenever possible, electronic materials are remotely accessible through one or more of the following:

-Subject librarians within the Reference Services Department are responsible for Reference Services collection development.
-Each permanent subject librarian is assigned one or more subject areas to develop, making recommendations to the Head of Reference Services.
-In addition to their assigned areas, all Reference Services librarians are responsible for recommending general Reference Services resources.
+Subject librarians within the Reference & Information Literacy Department are responsible for Reference collection development.
+Each permanent subject librarian is assigned one or more subject areas to develop, making recommendations to the Head of the Reference & Information Literacy Department.
+In addition to their assigned areas, all Reference & Information Literacy librarians are responsible for recommending general Reference resources.
 Suggestions from others are also welcomed.
-The Head of Reference Services coordinates collection development for the department and makes the final decision on materials for purchase from funds budgeted for Reference Services.
+The Head of the Reference & Information Literacy Department coordinates collection development for the department and makes the final decision on materials for purchase from funds budgeted for the Reference & Information Literacy Department.

-The Head of Collection Services, in cooperation with inter-campus or inter-library groups as needed, is responsible for approving new Reference Services materials and resources that require large one-time or ongoing expenditures, as well as determining the funding sources to be used.
-In these instances, Reference Services librarians are responsible for making recommendations to both the Head of Reference Services and the Head of Collection Services.
+The Head of Collection Services, in cooperation with inter-campus or inter-library groups as needed, is responsible for approving new Reference & Information Literacy materials and resources that require large one-time or ongoing expenditures, as well as determining the funding sources to be used.
+In these instances, Reference Services librarians are responsible for making recommendations to both the Head of the Reference & Information Literacy Department and the Head of Collection Services.

 Selection and Weeding

-Reference Services materials should provide quick answers to factual questions or provide a starting point for further research.
-In recommending a resource for the Reference collection, Reference Services librarians should take the following into consideration: the scope of the resource; how the resource addresses gaps in, or complements, existing Reference Services resources; perceived and actual use of the resource; the reliability of the resource; how the resource is accessed; the cost of the resource; the language of the resource; the ease of use of the resource.
+Reference materials should provide quick answers to factual questions or provide a starting point for further research.
+In recommending a resource for the Reference collection, Reference librarians should take the following into consideration: the scope of the resource; how the resource addresses gaps in, or complements, existing Reference & Information Literacy Help Desk resources; perceived and actual use of the resource; the reliability of the resource; how the resource is accessed; the cost of the resource; the language of the resource; the ease of use of the resource.

 Almanacs and Yearbooks – Current editions of most standard, general U.S., and Canadian almanacs and the latest editions of some specialized almanacs deemed appropriate for the curriculum